Statue of Joseph Bryan

 Statue formerly in Richmond, Virginia, U.S.

 A statue of Joseph Bryan was installed in Richmond, Virginia's Monroe Park, in the United States.
+The statue depicts Joseph Bryan, a publisher and industrialist who owned the Richmond Times-Dispatch.
+Bryan formerly served in the Confederate Army and actively promoted the Lost Cause myth.
 The memorial was removed in July 2020.